TIPM Plug-In Fuel Pump Power Bypass/Test System

 - Bypass your faulty fuel pump relay to stay on the road and drive like you normally do

-- Prevents "stuck on" faulty fuel pump relay from draining your battery
+- Prevents "stuck on" faulty fuel pump relays from draining your battery

-- Will provide power to your fuel pump if faulty fuel pump relay cannot
+- Will provide power to your fuel pump if the faulty fuel pump relay cannot

 - Test your existing faulty fuel pump relay with LED feedback to determine if it's faulty

 - Test your fuel pump when the vehicle is off (or drain the tank if the wrong fuel was used)

 - Disable the fuel pump (security mode) so no one can drive the vehicle

 - LED feedback identifies low battery voltage (<12.0 VDC) and indicates that it's correctly installed

 - Fits under your TIPM lid when closed